Erendrood/PlaymakerActions/README.md

 Set the color property in a SVG SpriteRenderer.
 That's the original SVG Importer (paid asset), not the one that Unity is developing and confusingly named the same way.

 ## Set Order In Layer
 As it says on the tin: Gets the SpriteRenderer of suitable GameObject, and sets the "Order in Layer" property to an integer you provide.
+[PM Forum Post](http://hutonggames.com/playmakerforum/index.php?topic=19379.msg84448#msg84448)

 ## Set Rigid Body Type 2D
 Allows to change Body Type and Simulated parameters of a Rigidbody 2D, e.g. from dynamic to kinematic and back.